Mood boosting foods: Try these 10 foods for good mood & energy

-Increasingly, more research is emerging that supports the mental health benefits of eating a healthy diet, specifically low glycaemic index (GI) diets that are rich in vegetables, fibre, protein, and healthy fats.
-(1) Conversely, high GI diets are linked to increased risk of mental health disorders, depression, and psychological distress.
-(2) General mood has been shown to be improved on a high protein, low GI diet when compared to a high GI diet, (3) attributed to the superior diet quality of the low GI diet pattern.
+Increasingly, more research is emerging that supports the mental health benefits of eating a healthy diet, specifically low-glycaemic index (GI) diets that are rich in vegetables, fibre, protein, and healthy fats.
+Conversely, high-GI diets are linked to increased risk of mental health disorders, depression, and psychological distress.2 General mood has been shown to be improved on a high-protein, low-GI diet when compared with a high-GI diet,3 attributed to the superior diet quality of the low-GI diet pattern.

-For example, in a 2019 study, adults following a low GI diet ate more veggies (around 24 grams of fibre per day), nearly 100 grams of protein per day, and 40% of their calories from fats, and had lower scores for depressive symptoms, mood disturbance, and fatigue.
-(3)
+For example, in a 2019 study, adults following a low-GI diet ate more vegetables (around 24 grams of fibre per day), nearly 100 grams of protein per day, and 40% of their calories from fats, and had lower scores for depressive symptoms, mood disturbance, and fatigue.3

 10 mood-boosting foods: